veeprayas/VEHICULAR_CLOUD_COMPUTING/README.md

 make

-To clean the build
+To clean the build:

 make clean

-To make all
+To make all:

 make all

-Currently, the Makefile does not check if any of the .cpp or .hpp files have changed, so to properly build the following must be done:
+or
 make clean make

+To see output files,run the executable:
+./vmproject

 You can also create a new folder and run the .cpp in the newly created folder using a C++ IDE and Debugger